This action is led by Maryann Geddes with Board support from Barry Jordan and Kim Ngārimu for interviews.

 We've received remuneration advice from the State Services Commission and Strategic Pay, and developed a draft IEA.

 Initial interviews took place on 21 and 22 November, involving the selection panel, the whole board, and a stakeholder group at different stages.
+Additional interviews took place in mid-December and mid-January.

 We will announce an appointment as soon as we are able to.